cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Classes/interfaces: AnyBuilder, BaseAnyBuilder and RootAnyBuilder removed; Originally intended for fluent configuration sections in builders, we will do another approach.
+  * `Cache.getTotalEntryCount()` is deprecated and will be remove in an upcoming release
+  * Return values and parameters related to the cache size converted to long
+  * Cleanup JMX info bean contents (unfinished)